Skip to main content

 Adding Tables to a Subject Area

-In the Tables tab of the Subject Area, the task is to bring in tables and columns from the logical model.
-There are multiple ways to do this, but since our logical model already includes meaningful names and structure, we’ll use a shortcut.
+Within the Tables tab of the Subject Area, your task is to bring in tables and columns from the logical model.
+There are multiple methods to do this, but since our logical model already includes meaningful names and structure, we’ll use a shortcut.

 Switch to the Logical Layer tab in the main navigation and expand the existing business model to display all tables.
 Select the tables you want to import.